MuggleWei/data_structure_and_algorithm/book_parctise/README.md

 ## Introduction
-This is my implementation of parctise in <<Data Structure and Algorithm Analysis in C>> second edition
+This is my implementation of practise and sources in <<Data Structure and Algorithm Analysis in C>> second edition.